 What are we doing regarding fire safety following Grenfell?

 Alongside taking cladding samples as part of the wider government inspections, we have worked closely with the London Fire Brigade to reassess all our medium/high rise residential tower blocks (over six storeys) in terms of fire safety.
-We have identified high priority blocks to check current Fire Risk Assessments, accelerated required safety work and asked the fire brigade to inspect.
-Housing officers have also visited all our high rise blocks (we have 36 blocks of 10 storeys and above), to inspect communal areas and hand deliver letters (x2) along with London Fire Brigade (LFB) advice.
+We have identified high priority blocks to check current Fire Risk Assessments, carry out further more intensive Fire Risk Assessments, accelerated required safety work and asked the fire brigade to inspect.
+Housing officers also visited all our high rise blocks (we have 36 blocks of 10 storeys and above), to inspect communal areas and hand deliver letters (x2) along with London Fire Brigade (LFB) advice in the weeks following Grenfell.

 What do the inspections involve?